NB: Click here to view my CV (current as of Fall 2020).

 My other current project, Vectors of Freedom, involves the application of quantitative methods to the “data” of early American culture.
 In particular, I’m interested in how quantitative methods can be used to surface the otherwise invisible forms of labor, agency, and action, that characterized the abolitionist movement of the nineteenth-century United States.
 A recent essay related to this project, “Dimensions of Scale: Invisible Labor, Editorial Work, and the Future of Quantitative Literary Studies,” was recently published in PMLA.

-I serve as associate series editor (with Matthew K. Gold) for Debates in the Digital Humanities (University of Minnesota Press), a hybrid print/digital publication stream that explores debates in the field as they emerge.
-The most recent book in the series is Debates in the Digital Humanities 2019.
+I serve as series editor (with Matthew K. Gold) for Debates in the Digital Humanities (University of Minnesota Press), a hybrid print/digital publication stream that explores debates in the field as they emerge.
+The next book in the series will be Debates in the Digital Humanities 2023.

 Other recent publications include: